 The fire table wasn't configured correctly which is always obvious by signs of sooting (carbon monoxide - the black stuff on the glass.)

 We are the only company manufacturing propane burners that are properly configured with the appropriate safety valves and air mixers to insure a clean and safe burn.
-If built correctly, you can safely and cleanly burn aquatic glassel / fireglass.
+If built correctly, you can safely and cleanly burn aquatic glassel / FireGlass.

 If you purchased a propane fire table from someone else, other than us, you will have problems.
 So contact us today to receive the correct and safe type of propane burner to assure a clean burn.
-The Aquatic Glassel used in this fire table was Starfire and Pale Cobalt Blue Topper.
+The Aquatic Glassel used in this fire table was Starfire Base Glass and Pale Cobalt Blue Topper.

 Round Pan Burner

 Below is a 36" aluminum pan burner for propane with a 3" outside lip.
 These can be made to fit any fire pit, fire table of fire fit for natural gas or propane.
 We can build anything!
-This pan has a thermo-coupler for safety and air mixer built in to eliminate soot.
+This pan has a thermocouple for safety and air mixer built in to eliminate soot.
 Contact us with your questions 909 989-6129.

-A Restaurant Propane Fire Pit Converted to Work with Fireglass
+A Restaurant Propane Fire Pit Converted to Work with FireGlass

 This fireplace is in Shawano, Wisconsin at the Cotton Patch Restaurant.
 E mail Patti and tell here you saw her fireplace.
 Here are a few before shots of the fireplace before the conversion began.